elvoline/twig/readme.md

 # About

 This is a Twig.js renderer customized for use on Elvoline.

-Added features include an always-on promise support, global variables, automatic DOM creation and i18n.
+Added features include an always-on promise support, deferred template parsing, global variables, automatic DOM creation and i18n.

 # Docs